 i. test and verify the basic laws of inheritance as proposed by mendalian and post mendalian era and entrain themselves to handle experiments in molecular biology that they would be inspired to take up advanced studies in gene manipulation ii. to gain a comprehensive understanding on the organization of plant structure that they will draw insights to effectively manipulate them for commercial gains

 Genetics

 - 1. Verification of Mendel's laws

 - 2. Gene interactions

-- 4. Study of Mendelian traits in human
+- 3. Study of Mendelian traits in human

-- 5. Barr bodies & Giant chromosome Chironema

-- 6. Blood grouping- multiple alleles
+- 4. Blood grouping- multiple alleles

-- 7. Probability test beads/coin/dice
+- 5. Probability test beads, coin & dice

-- 8. Chromosome mapping
+- 6. Chromosome mapping

 Molecular Biology